Celebrating the Epiphany | Pictures | Reuters

 Celebrating the Epiphany

-A bishop holds a cross after a water blessing ceremony on Epiphany Day at Faliro suburb near Athens, Greece, Jmore

-Men jump into the waters of a lake in an attempt to grab a wooden cross on Epiphany Day in Sofia, Bulgaria, Jamore
+A man dressed as one of the Three Kings greets people during the Epiphany parade in Gijon, Spain.
+REUTERS/Eloymore

+Orthodox faithful jump to catch a wooden crucifix during Epiphany day celebrations in the southern suburb of Fmore

-Pope Francis kisses the statue of baby Jesus as he leads the Epiphany mass in Saint Peter's basilica at the Vamore
+Pope Francis holds the Book of the Gospels during the Epiphany mass in Saint Peter's Basilica at the Vatican. more

-Nikos Konstantopoulos holds a cross as an orthodox faithful kisses it, after a competition to retrieve it frommore

-A girl from the shanty town settlement of El Gallinero reacts as she sits on the lap of one of the Three Wise more
+Orthodox faithful hold a wooden crucifix during Epiphany day celebrations in the southern suburb of Faliro in more

+An Orthodox faithful braves the cold waters during Epiphany day celebrations in the southern suburb of Faliro more

-Bulgarian men dance and sing in the icy waters of the Tundzha river during a celebration to commemorate Epiphamore
+A man carries a child as Bulgarian men dance in the icy waters of the Tundzha river during a celebration to comore

-A Greek Orthodox woman lights a candle during a ceremony to commemorate Epiphany in Istanbul, Turkey, January more

-A bishop (not pictured) prepares to lower a cross in the sea during a water blessing ceremony on Epiphany Day more

-A man guides geese during the traditional Epiphany parade in central Madrid, Spain, January 5, 2015.
-REUTERS/more
+A man dressed as one of the Three Kings greets children during the Epiphany parade in Gijon, Spain.
+REUTERS/Emore

+Greek Orthodox faithful Nikolas Solis, 29, a pilgrim from Greece, receives a gift from Greek Orthodox Ecumenicmore

+Volunteers of San Carlos Borromeo parish dressed up as the Three Wise Men, warm up next to hot coals after givmore

-Greek Orthodox faithful swim in the Golden Horn to reach a wooden crucifix in Istanbul, Turkey, January 6, 201more
+Greek Orthodox faithful Nikolas Solis, 29, a pilgrim from Greece, reaches out to retrieve a wooden crucifix asmore

-A man dressed as Melchior, one of the Three Wise Men, greets children during the traditional Epiphany parade imore
+A man dressed as one of the Three Kings gives bread to a camel before the start of the Epiphany parade in Gijomore

-A Bulgarian man breaks the ice as he wades in the icy waters of the Tundzha river, in front of others who are more

-Bulgarian men dance in the icy waters of the Tundzha river during a celebration to commemorate Epiphany Day inmore
+A man carries a child as Bulgarian men dance in the icy waters of the Tundzha river during a celebration to comore

+A man dressed as Melchior, one of the Three Wise Men, waves during the traditional Epiphany parade in Madrid, more

+People react as sweets are thrown to them from a float by people dressed as the Three Wise Men during the tradmore

 下一个